Month 3, Day 7, Sunday 9:00 a.m.

 Perhaps seeing the curiosity on her face, Professor Lacer said, “The indigenous peoples of the northern islands are quite fascinating.
-I recently became interested in them because half of the Raven Queen’s supposed civilian identity comes from those who call themselves the People.”
+I recently became interested in them in relationship to the Raven Queen.
+Half of her supposed civilian identity comes from those who call themselves the People.”

 “How do you know that?” she asked, trying to seem innocently curious.